Send to a friend

-- The World Bank is championing a US$1 billion project to map Africa’s minerals
+[NAIROBI] The World Bank is launching a US$1 billion fund to map Africa’s minerals to promote their exploration, a conference has heard.

 Although Africa is rich in mineral resources, it remains one of the most under-explored landmasses on earth, creating a huge skills gap and thus justifying the need to commission a massive geo-exploration of its mineral potential, says Paulo de Sa, the manager of the gas, oil and mining unit of the World Bank’s Sustainable Energy Department.